hpi-swa/smalltalkCI/README.md

 # smalltalkCI [![Build Status](https://travis-ci.org/hpi-swa/smalltalkCI.svg?branch=master)](https://travis-ci.org/hpi-swa/smalltalkCI)
 Community-supported framework for building Smalltalk projects on [Travis CI][travisCI] (continuous integration) infrastructure.

-It is inspired by [@dalehenrich][dalehenrich]'s [builderCI][builderCI] and aims to provide a uniform and easy way to load and test Smalltalk projects on GitHub.
+It is inspired by [builderCI][builderCI] and aims to provide a uniform and easy way to load and test Smalltalk projects on GitHub.

 ## Features